jsabahu/AIDL24_SelfDriving/README.md

   - 1.5 million object instances
   - 80 object categories
 - Pre-training on COCO provides a strong starting point for transfer learning

-## Customization Options

-- Modify number of classes for your specific task
-- Adjust anchor sizes and aspect ratios
-- Fine-tune learning rates and other hyperparameters
-- Freeze/unfreeze different parts of the network during training

-## Performance Considerations

-- Inference speed vs accuracy trade-off
-- GPU memory requirements
-- Potential for model quantization or pruning for deployment on resource-constrained devices

 ## Loss Functions